UCL/research-computing-with-cpp/02cpp/sec13SummaryOfPatterns.md

 ### All Together

-* Choose correct data-structure
-* Always use smart pointers
 * Program to interfaces
-* Composition over inheritance
+* Prefer composition over inheritance
 * Inject dependencies
 * Use constructional patterns to assemble code
+* Always use smart pointers
 * Always make fully initialised object
 * Use exceptions for errors
 * RAII very useful